Attorney Marc Brown Represents Landlords in Landlord-Tenant Disputes

 If you need to evict a tenant, the law firm of Marc Brown, P.A. can guide you through the process, ensure that you’re acting in compliance with the law, and defend you against any allegations or counter-claims made by your tenant.

 Landlord-tenant law is exceedingly complicated in Florida, and tenants have extensive legal rights in this state.
-Only an attorney who understands the complexities of landlord-tenant law can fight confidently and effectively on your behalf.
-Fort Lauderdale landlord-tenant dispute attorney Marc Brown has more than a decade of experience successfully representing the rights and interests of landlords in Palm Beach, Broward, and Miami-Dade counties.
+Only a lawyer who understands the complexities of landlord-tenant law can fight confidently and effectively on your behalf.
+Fort Lauderdale landlord-tenant dispute lawyer Marc Brown has more than a decade of experience successfully representing the rights and interests of landlords in Palm Beach, Broward, and Miami-Dade counties.